Mitsuru-Tagami/NDS-Pocket-Calculator/README.md

 make
 ```

-This will generate `nds_calculator.nds` in the project root.
+This will generate `nds_pocket_calculator.nds` in the project root.

 ## Running the Application

-Copy the `nds_calculator.nds` file to your Nintendo DS flashcard or load it in a DS emulator.
+Copy the `nds_pocket_calculator.nds` file to your Nintendo DS flashcard or load it in a DS emulator.

 ## Credits